AlexanderParker/zyn/README.md

 It could be useful for small code-golf projects, js13k etc. It's not designed to be extremely controllable, the idea is to allow a wide range of sounds to be generated from simple integer seeds.

+# Demo / Explorer

+Check out [the demo page](https://alexanderparker.github.io/zyn/?instrumentSeed=2550542884) or some of the presets below.
+It provides a basic interface to easily browse through seeds to hear what they sound like.

+Use the QWERTY keys like a piano keyboard to sample the sounds.
+You can also use + and - to change the seed, and Page Up / Down to change the octave.

 # Usage

 The following is a basic example that plays a single note.